OlgaKuklina/GitJourney/README.md

 Explore and search
 ======

- - Explore your daily contributions activity.
+-	Explore your daily contributions activity
+-	Read about the latest event details in the Feed
- - Explore public repositories, analyze source code
+-	Explore the content of GitHub public Repos
- - See number stars and clones of your repositories.
- - See list of followers of current user.
+- Take advantage of facilitated Code View
+-	Sync with your Followers
+-	Guide yourself using the google-based GitHub users Map
- - Navigate to your GitHub map
+-	Save and share your GitHub Data
- - See list of users followed by current user.
- - Monitor feed list with different types of user activity.
- - See number of starred repositories with number of stars, clones and watchers.

 Getting Started
 ======